obscure-com/TiCarousel/mobile/ios/documentation/index.md

 ## Description

-The TiTouchDB module wraps the [iCarousel](https://github.com/nicklockwood/iCarousel) library written by Nick Lockwood and provides a customizable, data-driven 3D carousel view for Titanium apps.
+The TiCarousel module wraps the [iCarousel](https://github.com/nicklockwood/iCarousel) library written by Nick Lockwood and provides a customizable, data-driven 3D carousel view for Titanium apps.